 Some like their coffee dark and intense, while others prefer a more mellow brew.
 Luckily, there are many factors that can affect the way your coffee tastes, so everyone can create something they like!

 Among the elements that can change the flavor of your coffee is the shape of the filter you use.
 Today, we’ll explore cone vs flat coffee filters, along with other filter shapes that you may encounter.

 Why Are the Different Coffee Filter Shapes?

-Before answering this question, we should discuss the full purpose of a coffee filter and how it works.
+Before answering this question, we should discuss the full purpose of the filter and how it works.

 Not only will this make it easier to understand the different shapes, but it’ll also help you decide on the ideal one for you.

-As you know, there are different kinds of coffee with various grind sizes and preparation methods.
+As you know, there are different kinds of coffee with various grind sizes (Best Coffee Grind for French Press?) and preparation methods.
 These methods vary in the final coffee taste as well as consistency.